nojronatron/taskmaster/README.md

 ## Daily Change Log

-Implmented Homepage, Add a Task, and All Tasks Activities.
+Implemented Homepage, Add a Task, and All Tasks Activities.

 Configured layout of all three Activities.

 Enabled button-based navigation and retained back-button functionality.

 Added styling.

+Implemented RecyclerView on AllTasks Activity, along with Spinner element to show hard-coded task list.

 ## Feature Tasks